pdorrell/number-zoomer/docs/design.md

 ## Tech Stack

-The tech stack for an initial implementation is:
+The tech stack is:

 * Fully type-checked Typescript
 * MobX
-* Function React components
+* Functional React components
 * SCCS
-* Node, babel & webpack for development
+* Node, vite & esbuild for development

 This will allow deployment of the application as a static web application.